yashsaboo/keras-apache-mxnet/README.md

 ------------------

-## Switching from TensorFlow to CNTK, MXNet or Theano
+## Switching from MXNet to TensorFlow, CNTK or Theano

-By default, Keras will use TensorFlow as its tensor manipulation library.
+By default, Keras-MXNet will use MXNet as its tensor manipulation library.
 [Follow these instructions](https://keras.io/backend/) to configure the Keras backend.

 ------------------

 ## Support

+You can ask Keras-MXNet specific questions or post **bug reports and feature requests** in [GitHub issues](https://github.com/awslabs/keras-apache-mxnet/issues).

-You can ask questions and join the development discussion:
+You can ask Keras questions and join the development discussion:

 - On the [Keras Google group](https://groups.google.com/forum/#!forum/keras-users).
 - On the [Keras Slack channel](https://kerasteam.slack.com).
 Use [this link](https://keras-slack-autojoin.herokuapp.com/) to request an invitation to the channel.